 Skip to content

-SECURE 2.0 for Employers: A Guide to Retirement Plan Eligibility for Part-Time Employees
+An Employer's Guide to Retirement Plan Eligibility for Part-Time Employees

-SECURE 2.0 for Employers: A Guide to Retirement Plan Eligibility for Part-Time Employees
+An Employer's Guide to Retirement Plan Eligibility for Part-Time Employees

 Part-time employees have historically faced barriers to accessing their company’s retirement plan.
 Prior to recent legislative changes, only 39% of part-time private sector workers had access to a plan, compared to 77% of full-time employees.